 Credentials, Education & Achievements

-- Regulated by the College of Naturopaths of Ontario
+In good standing with the College of Naturopaths of Ontario (CONO)

-- I grew up seeing a naturopathic doctor and never had much experience with medical doctors until I started to see its deficiencies as a young adult with short-term solutions for chronic, deep rooted problems.
+I grew up seeing a naturopathic doctor and never had much experience with medical doctors until I started to see deficiencies in the healthcare system as a young adult - short-term solutions for chronic, deep rooted problems.
 I saw the shortcomings of the mainstream medical model and I knew I had to be a part of the movement to improve healthcare in Ontario.

 In looking for a school to attend to pursue this goal, I chose to attend the Southwest College of Naturopathic Medicine (SCNM).
 Arizona has one of the widest scopes of practice for naturopathic doctors and as such, prescribing drugs, delivering babies, performing minor surgery were all part of my training there.
 I felt that this would give me superior knowledge in these areas and feel it has provided directly beneficial in understanding and assisting my patient who often come in on many medications.

 Homeopathy – The other draw of SCNM was their excellent homeopathic program, which focuses on the teachings of the founder of homeopathy, Samuel Hanhemann—whose teachings provide the oldest and most reliable form of homeopathy available today.
 For more on Homeopathy, see my FAQ.

 While in university I was a Peer Health Educator which gave me the chance to help educate and teach other students about how to become healthy in unique ways.
 I taught yoga classes to help reduce students stress and educated students about healthy eating even before becoming an ND.

 I have a rescue dog – Buddy – who we rescued from an animal shelter while living in Arizona during the housing crisis in 2008.